bitcoin-atom/eclair-atom/README.md

  :rotating_light: If you intend to run Eclair on mainnet:
  - Keep in mind that it is beta-quality software and **don't put too much money** in it
- - Eclair's JSON-RPC API should **NOT** be accessible from the outside world (similarly to Bitcoin Core API)
+ - Eclair's JSON-RPC API should **NOT** be accessible from the outside world (similarly to Atom Core API)
  - Specific [configuration instructions for mainnet](#mainnet-usage) are provided below (by default Eclair runs on testnet)

 ---

-## Lightning Network Specification Compliance
-Please see the latest [release note](https://github.com/ACINQ/eclair/releases) for detailed information on BOLT compliance.

 ## Overview